 Foster Location: Minneapolis, MN

-Medically, Rebel seems to be in great health!
-She has been spayed, had a dental, updated on vaccinations/dewormings, HW tested, she is microchipped, and has been given a clean bill of health by our veterinarian!
+Medically, Patrick is in great health!
+He has been neutered, microchipped, heartworm tested, updated on vaccinations/dewormings, and has been given a clean bill of health by our veterinarian!

-If you feel like your family might be the perfect forever home for Rebel, please submit an application for her today!
+If you feel like your family might be the perfect forever home for Patrick, please submit an adoption application for him.

 ALL adopters are required to come and pick up their adopted dogs in person from the dog's foster home (we do not ship any of our dogs).
 Please have road/driving transport plans in place to pick up an adopted dog before you apply!
 While we are not against adopters flying a foster dog in cabin on a commercial flight, please keep in mind that many are not good candidates for flying due to size and/or being a brachycephalic/short nosed breed.

 If an adopter can not keep one of our grads, for any reason at all, at ANY point in time, they *must* be willing and able to return their adopted dog to his/her original foster home, despite distance and any costs that would be required to do so.